 Silver, anodised aluminium and a confection of found and altered objects are used to create Lindsey’s jewellery.
 The challenges that mixed media present require an abstract approach to construction but lindsey harnesses this and makes no secret of assembly, ‘I prefer to leave rivets and screws on view making them an intrinsic part of the design’.

-Much of Lindsey’s work is coloured using a combination of traditional and digital printmaking techniques mixedwith the use of resists and immersion dyes. ‘ I make line drawings, collage and take photographs to develop my ideas and these are later transferred onto sheets of anodised aluminium to create a finished product’.
+Much of Lindsey’s work is coloured using a combination of traditional and digital printmaking techniques mixed with the use of resists and immersion dyes. ‘ I make line drawings, collage and take photographs to develop my ideas and these are later transferred onto sheets of anodised aluminium to create a finished product’.
 Continually evolving her approach to colouring, Lindsey allows the discoveries she makes along the way to feed into the development of new work.
-In 2004 Lindsey pioneered the use of sublimation printing within the realm of jewellery, making the tranferal of original artwork onto the metal a possiblility.
+In 2004 Lindsey pioneered the use of sublimation printing within the realm of jewellery, making the transferal of original artwork onto the metal a possibility.

 Coloured Aluminium Jewellery: design & make

 Published by A& C Black Publishers Ltd, London

 Available now from my online shop